Creation of CDS a seminal step towards greater integration

 Training of first batch of 100 women for induction into military police started

-He noted that the primary responsibility of the Indian Army is to maintain operational readiness of the "highest order" and asked all the personnel, particularly those guarding the borders with Pakistan, China and in Siachen glacier to remain vigilant "all the time."
+He noted that the primary responsibility of the Indian Army is to maintain the operational readiness of the "highest order" and asked all the personnel, particularly those guarding the borders with Pakistan, China and in Siachen glacier to remain vigilant "all the time."

 The Army chief also asked those engaged in responding to the "complex challenge of proxy war" and internal security situations to remain alert.

-"I have no doubt that you shall ensure necessary operational ascendancy with respect to our western adversary, while displaying steadfastness and resilience along the Northern borders," Gen Naravane said.
+"I have no doubt that you shall ensure necessary operational ascendancy with respect to our western adversary while displaying steadfastness and resilience along the Northern borders," Gen Naravane said.

 "On our part, we shall ensure that your operational and logistic needs, are met at all costs.
-In our quest to remain sharp and contemporary, we have carefully analysed the geo-strategic landscape and the evolving character of war in emerging conflict situations," he added.
+In our quest to remain sharp and contemporary, we have carefully analysed the geostrategic landscape and the evolving character of war in emerging conflict situations," he added.

-Gen Naravane said the the Army has taken a number of steps towards doctrinal optimisation and capability enhancement to deal with emerging threats.
+Gen Naravane said the Army has taken a number of steps towards doctrinal optimisation and capability enhancement to deal with emerging threats.

 On creation of military affairs department, he said it will enable greater civil-military synergy, enhance productivity in strategic outcomes and facilitate far greater integration amongst the three services.